200 Amsterdam: Financing, construction, and continuing legal challenges

 At the end of September, the project's crane was installed.
 Shortly after installation, the Department of Buildings ordered work to stop at the site until the developer installed sidewalk sheds to protect pedestrians from potential falling debris from the crane.
 Despite progress on the construction, a lawsuit in the New York Supreme Court was filed by the Municipal Art Society in October to appeal the Board of Standards and Appeals' decision from July.
 Several prominent local politicians including New York State Assembly members Linda Rosenthal and Richard N. Gottfried as well as Congressman Jerry Nadler supported the lawsuit.

 In November, Sumitomo Mitsui Trust Bank provided a $425.8 million loan to finance construction of the development.

 The New York Supreme Court ruled in March 2019 that the Board of Standards and Appeals had improperly applied the law and ordered the Board to review the project again.
 However, the court stopped short of revoking the development's permits which allowed construction to continue.
 Another motion for a temporary restraining order, which would have stopped work on the site, was denied in early April.
 A request for a preliminary injunction at the end of April was also denied, allowing construction to progress while the Board of Standards and Appeals reviewed the zoning challenge.
 By that time, the building had reached roughly 25 stories in height.
 At the end of June 2019, the Board of Standards and Appeals reaffirmed the building's permits after construction had reached the 40th floor.

 At the end of July 2019, the Municipal Art Society filed another lawsuit in Manhattan Supreme Court to appeal the decision and attempt to stop the building's development, again alleging that the Board had improperly applied the zoning law when approving the building's permits.
 The building topped-out the following month, though work on the crown and facade proceeded through late 2019.

 2020 permit revocation

 On February 17, 2020, New York Supreme Court Justice W. Franc Perry ruled that the existing permit for 200 Amsterdam had been issued, as reported by Gothamist, "based on a 39-sided 'gerrymandered lot' that abused zoning protocol", and was therefore issued in error by the Department of Buildings, which was ordered to revoke the permit.
-The ruling necessitates that "potentially 20 or more" newly constructed floors be removed.
-On March 3, 2021 major media outlets reported the finding of the lower courts had been overruled on appeal with no modifications required.
-The final ruling was seen as having implications for over twenty other such properties in the city constructed involving similar interpretations of zoning laws.
+The ruling would have required "potentially 20 or more" newly constructed floors to be removed.
+In early 2021, the finding of the lower courts was overruled on appeal with no modifications required.